junxit/us-congress-bills-115/metadata.md

 - 2017-10-24 — Placed on the Union Calendar, Calendar No. 269.
 - 2017-10-24 — Reported by the Committee on Foreign Affairs.
 H. Rept.
 115-367, Part I.
 - 2017-10-24 — Reported by the Committee on Foreign Affairs.
 H. Rept.
 115-367, Part I.
+- 2017-10-25 — Considered under suspension of the rules. (consideration: CR H8178-8183)
+- 2017-10-25 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3342.
+- 2017-10-25 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-10-25 — Mr. Royce (CA) moved to suspend the rules and pass the bill, as amended.
+- 2017-10-25 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H8178-8179)
+- 2017-10-25 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H8178-8179)